Paraceratherium: Skull

 The species of Paraceratherium are mainly discernible through skull characteristics.
 P. bugtiense had features such as relatively slender maxillae and premaxillae, shallow skull roofs, mastoid-paroccipital processes that were relatively thin and placed back on the skull, a lambdoid crest, which extended less back, and an occipital condyle with a horizontal orientation, which it shared with Dzungariotherium.
 P. transouralicum had robust maxillae and premaxillae, upturned zygomata, domed frontal bones, thick mastoid-paroccipital processes, a lambdoid crest that extended back, and occipital condyles with a vertical orientation.
 P. huangheense differed from P. bugtiense only in the anatomy of the rear portion of the jaw, as well as its larger size.
 P. linxiaense differed from the other species in that the nasal notch was deeper, with the bottom placed above the middle of molar M2, a proportionally higher occipital condyle compared to the occipital surface's height, short muzzle bones and diastema in front of the cheek teeth, and a high zygomatic arch with a prominent hind end, and a smaller upper incisor I1.

-Unlike those of most primitive rhinoceroses, the front teeth of Paraceratherium were reduced to a single pair of incisors in either jaw, which were large and conical, and have been described as tusks.
+Unlike those of most primitive rhinocerotoids, the front teeth of Paraceratherium were reduced to a single pair of incisors in either jaw, which were large and conical, and have been described as tusks.
 The upper incisors pointed downwards; the lower ones were shorter and pointed forwards.
 Among known rhinoceroses, this arrangement is unique to Paraceratherium and the related Urtinotherium.
 The incisors may have been larger in males.
 The canine teeth otherwise found behind the incisors were lost.
 The incisors were separated from the row of cheek teeth by a large diastema (gap).
 This feature is found in mammals where the incisors and cheek teeth have different specialisations.
 The upper molars, except for the third upper molar that was V-shaped, had a pi-shaped (π) pattern and a reduced metastyle.
 The premolars only partially formed the pi pattern.
 Each molar was the size of a human fist; among mammals they were only exceeded in size by proboscideans, though they were small relative to the size of the skull.
 The lower cheek teeth were L-shaped, which is typical of rhinoceroses.